 Thailand vs Cambodia – it’s a tough decision!
 These are two very different countries, but they both deliver incredible experiences to travellers.
-Keep reading to discover which country is perfect for your next adventure.
+Keep reading to discover which country is right for your next adventure.

 What’s in our Guide to Choosing Between Thailand and Cambodia?